practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/index.md

 * **routing** - running different code depending on the URL path received
 * **http method switching** - running different code based on the HTTP method (GET, POST, PUT, DELETE)

-Compojure also has convienience functions that make ring responses easier to generate.
+Compojure also has convenience functions that make ring responses easier to generate.

 In this section we will update our project to use Compojure.